Scenario Planning in Centage

 Warning.png Please Note: You cannot delete or rename a Version from a Plan after creating it.

 Step 3: A confirmation message appears.
-Under Model, select Manage Dimensions.
+Open the Modeler menu again and select Dimensions.

 Step 4: The Dimensions page opens.
 Select the Version Dimension.